 - Sunday: Off

-Nutrition: Macros for Body Recomposition
+Body Recomposition Diet

 When you’re in an energy deficit, there is a mismatch between the amount of energy your body needs and the amount it gets from your diet.
 So, it starts looking for something to make up the deficit.